justinlevi/drupal-vm-config/README.md

 - Also, copy both .acquia & .drush folders into your site root

 ## Create an alias for each site in a drush folder one level up from the root of each drupal site.
+Note, there are different spots you could place your drush alias but this will keep the alias with the site.
+Unfortunately, this means you will need to run your sql-sync commands from within the docroot.
 `aliases.drushrc.php`

 ```php